 Option 2 (in a hurry):

-- Double helpings of nut butter on wholewheat farmhouse toast sandwich (fresh from the baker), stacked with banana, flax seeds and some raisins.
+- Double helpings of nut butter on a wholewheat toast sandwich (fresh from the baker), stacked with banana, flax seeds and raisins.

-** Whatever breakfast option I eat, I always take my GHC B12 supplement to boost my reserves and keep my energy levels tip-top.
+Note: Whatever breakfast option I eat, I always take my GHC B12 supplement afterwards to boost my reserves and keep my energy levels and health in tip-top shape.

 Post Exercise – 10.30 AM:

-No need to go crazy on shakes though; your body can only use so much protein: it will get rid of amino acids it doesn't need.
+You don't need to go crazy on shakes though; your body can only use so much protein and it will get rid of amino acids it doesn't need.